 To me personally, an act of self-care is first and foremost about being in the moment.
 It’s about living presently and intentionally, about listening to yourself, your body, your mind and giving yourself what you truly need.
 In a more poetic form, it’s an expression of love for yourself, from yourself.
 And it’s something that in today’s insanely fast paced, stressful world will help you maintain your sanity and perhaps even help you lessen the effects of stress and anxiety on your health.
 Now I don’t think there is a universal recipe for self-care (notice the word “self” in it- which usually indicates that something different will apply for each individual)- but I do think that there are some basic needs that we all share and that we can satisfy through some simple acts of self-care.

-Talk to someone.
-So this one also involves someone else’s participation in your self-care act, but it is something that will benefit you immensely.
-Perhaps you need to ease your mind about a problem, or to bounce some ideas to help you solve a dillema, or maybe to just feel heard and banish loneliness.
+So this one also involves someone else’s participation in your self-care act, but it’s something that will benefit you immensely.
+Perhaps you need to ease your mind about a problem, or to bounce some ideas to help you solve a dillema.
+Or maybe you just need to feel heard and banish loneliness.
 In any case, getting something off your chest to your best friend, opening up to your other half or just talking on the phone with your parents can do wonders for your mental state and emotional balance.

 I spilled the beans, now you tell me: what are your top self-care routine tips?
 What works for you and how did you find your preferred acts of self-care?